Ways to Fix ‘Duplicate Without User-Selected Canonical’ Status in Google Search Console

 The “Duplicate without user-selected canonical” status is caused by two issues.
 1. Content duplication and 2.
 Usage of the canonical tag.

-If a webpage is not seen by Google then there are chance that it might have an error.
-One of the errors that Google identifies is "Duplicate without user-selected canonical” What does it mean?
+If a webpage is not seen by Google, then there is a chance that it might have an error.

 - Reposting old blog posts without adding any new or valuable information.